Collecting and Reporting Metrics

 Customizing Cluster Metrics Collection

-methods again.
+For certain stats, collection is limited by a polling interval.
+Honeybadger will periodically collect stats.
 This can be tailored per plugin through a configuration parameter:

 sidekiq: